MCreator/MCreator/README.md

 MCreator uses Gradle build system to manage the building and exporting.
 Use `runMCreator` task to run test MCreator.

 It is recommended to use Intellij IDEA for development and testing.
-Learn more about the development process and tips on [MCreator developers wiki](https://github.com/MCreator/MCreator/wiki).
+Learn more about the development process, and tips on [MCreator developers wiki](https://github.com/MCreator/MCreator/wiki).

 ## License and trademark